Around the world by bike

 10 January - Tanah Rata

-I packed my loaf of bread, peanut butter and some biscuits and left Tanah Rata at around 10h00.
-I soon found myself on a nice smooth, wide road with a roomy shoulder.
-I couldn’t believe that it was not indicated on the map!
-The road was rather hilly with steep ups and downs about all day long.
-There was a rather nice downhill of about 10km long and I felt rather reckless, flying down the hill at a high speed.
+Loaded with a loaf of bread, peanut butter and biscuits, I left Tanah Rata and soon found myself on a lovely smooth, wide road with a roomy shoulder.
+It was hard to believe such a substantial route wasn’t indicated on the map.
+After a short climb came a downhill of about 10 kilometres and, feeling reckless, I flew down the hill at high speed, panniers flapping in the breeze.
 The rest of the day was spent crawling up hills at 6km/h and flying down at 50km/h.

-Phew, another very hilly day!!!
-I pedaled as fast I could down the hills to try and make it up and over the next hill without having to gear right down, but alas, that did not work.
-With my loaded bike I just lost momentum as soon as I hit the slightest incline.
-Anyone watching must have thought, “what is that women on about?”
-At least no one can accuse me of not trying!
-Up and down I went and I encountered the mother of all hills half way to Kuala Lipis.
-In the space of 5km I saw 7 broken down trucks, indication of the severity of the gradient.
+The following day, the route led further south past Pulai, an old gold mining area, and although there was no wilderness left, a good few hills remained.
+It took pedalling like the clappers down the hills to try and make it up the other side without having to gear right down, but alas, it didn’t work.
+With a loaded bike, one lost momentum as soon as there was the slightest of incline.
+Anyone watching from afar must have thought, “What is that woman on about?”
+At least no one could accuse me of not trying.
+Up and down the road went until encountering the mother of all hills halfway to Kuala Lipis.
+In the space of five kilometres, there were seven broken-down trucks, a clear indication of the severity of the gradient.

-The road followed the boundary of the National Park so it was very scenic, complete with monkeys and small alligators (or whatever those things were).
-This was rainforest area and very humid, I sweated buckets slaving up the hills.
-Most of the forest along the road has, however, been cut down to make way for rubber and palm oil plantations.
+The road followed the boundary of the National Park, and it was, therefore, very scenic, complete with monkeys and small alligators or were they monitor lizards?
+It was rainforest area and very humid; with the result, one sweated buckets slaving up the hills.
+Most of the forest had sadly been cut down to make way for rubber and palm oil plantations.

-I thought it would also give me the opportunity of cycling through the forest and experiencing it firsthand.
-Most of the way was, however, past palm oil plantations; I was a bit disappointed and could hardly conjure up any sympathy for a loaded logging truck that had careered off the road along the way.
-It was nevertheless a beautiful ride and closer to Kuala Tahan the real forest started appearing.
+Another reason was to get the opportunity to experience the forest first-hand, but the route was a bit disappointing as most of the way was past palm oil plantations.
+It was difficult to conjure up any sympathy for a loaded logging truck which had careered off the road.
+It was, nevertheless, a beautiful ride and closer to Kuala Tahan the real forest started.

-The Taman Negara forest is said to be over 130 million years old and I was eager to explore it.
-So upon arrival I booked myself on a night walk into the forest.
-Once again I was a little disappointed as the walk was along a walkway and could hardly be called a jungle.
-We are so spoiled in Africa where there are so many real wild places and so much wildlife!!
-I saw nothing that I could not have seen in my own garden at night back home.
-Well, that said, I must admit it was still rather nice just walking in the dark, listening to the night sounds and smelling the wet and damp forest.
+The Taman Negara forest is said to be over 130 million years old, and I was eager to explore.
+Upon arrival, a night walk into the woods was available but, once again, it was a little disappointing as the trail was along a walkway and could hardly be called a jungle.
+Africans are spoiled as, in Africa, there are still many real wild places and wildlife.
+There was nothing I couldn’t have seen in my own garden at night back home.
+Still, it was lovely walking in the dark, listening to the night sounds and smelling the wet and damp forest.

 15 January - Kuala Tahan (Taman Negara National Park)

-I was rather tempted to do the 3-day trek into the inner jungle, but decided against it.
-Instead I packed my little day-pack with my peanut butter sandwiches, some water, and a raincoat, and set off map in hand to hand explore the jungle on my own.
+It was very tempting to do the three-day trek into the inner jungle, but after the many disappointments, packed my little daypack with the peanut butter sandwiches (hee-hee-hee), water, a raincoat and set off - map in hand to explore the jungle on my own.

-I followed the touristy walkway for a while, but soon found myself alone heading up the mountain on a much less traveled route.
-The forest was dead quiet with just the occasional chirp if a cricket or the call of the colorful pheasants to remind me that I was not all alone.
-Needless to say it was extremely hot and humid but I continued up the mountain till I reached the top and had some lovely views of the surrounding forests.
+The touristy walkway led me away from Kuala Tahan, and I soon found myself alone heading up the mountain on a much less-travelled path.
+The forest was dead quiet with only the occasional chirp of a cricket or the call of the colourful pheasants to remind me I wasn’t all alone.
+Needless to say, it was sweltering and humid, but I continued up the mountain until the path reached the top from where there were lovely views over the surrounding forests.

-I spent most of the day wandering around the dense forest until it was time to head back, catch the ferry back across the river, and find some food.
+Most of the day was spent wandering around the dense forest until it was time to head back, catch the ferry back across the river, and find food.

 16 January - Kuala Tahan (Taman Negara National Park)